DB4SCW/hamawardz/README.md

 Hamawardz is able to run using all the database engines permitted by Laravel (SQLITE, MySQL, MSSQL, Postgres, etc.).

 Hamawardz is tested on SQLITE (which is plenty for most users and allows Hamawardz to run very efficiently on tiny machines) and MySQL (used on [hamawardz.app](https://hamawardz.app) because of the larger volume).
+Postgres should also be fine for 99,99% of operations (BETA at the moment).

 ## Features